 When I saw that both the parties had calmed down over a cup of coffee, I brought the situation up again.
 I had both the executives make their arguments one by one, listed down the benefits on a whiteboard across from each other –and let them decide.

 They ended up going with the less-known company, just by the way, and from what I hear, it turned out very well for them.”

 3. How Do You Deal With Rude Clients?

 Your interviewer wants to know and test your reasoning abilities, problem-solving skills, and how effectively you make decisions on the spot.
 This is also a test of your people skills.

-Tip #1: Make sure that the answer that you provide is well-thought and well-constructed.
+Tip #1: Make sure that the answer you provide is well-thought and well-constructed.

-Tip #2: Avoid using cynical or in different words, or harsh language.
+Tip #2: Avoid using cynical or different words or harsh language.

 Tip #3: Try to showcase your leadership, communication, and attentiveness to the customer as much as possible.

-Tip #4: Don’t just say any vague sentences, try to be precise and give real-life examples.
+Tip #4: Don’t just say vague sentences.
+Try to be precise and give real-life examples.

 - 100 Project Manager Interview Questions & Answers